seregazhuk/seregazhuk.github.io_old/_posts/2017-07-26-reactphp-http-client.md

 (new Downloader($loop, $client))->download($files);
 {% endhighlight %}

 This class will be a wrapper over the HTTP client.
 We also need an instance of the event loop to perform some async operations.
-So, we require them in the constructor:
+So, we require it in the constructor:

 {% highlight php %}
 <?php